About Yen Finder

 Higher-spend trip ($3,000) under tier

-The single quotable fact: Revolut wins on short trips with disciplined weekday spending; Wise wins on weekend-heavy trips, longer trips, and any time you don't want to track free-tier limits.
+The number to remember: Revolut wins on short trips with disciplined weekday spending; Wise wins on weekend-heavy trips, longer trips, and any time you don't want to track free-tier limits.

 When does Revolut Premium / Metal change the math?